josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 #### GIST Handbook and Tools

-Global Invasive Species Team [Weed Control Methods Handbook](https://www.invasive.org/gist/handbook.html) and [tool reviews](https://www.invasive.org/gist/tools.html) have a lot of tips and ideas.
+Global Invasive Species Team (GIST) [Weed Control Methods Handbook](https://www.invasive.org/gist/handbook.html) and [tool reviews](https://www.invasive.org/gist/tools.html) have a lot of tips and ideas.

 Note: I've theorized about some of those tools